rruizque/SweetStack/README.md

 # SweetStack
-Stack implemented on a Linked List
+Stack implemented on a Linked List on C++

+Contains the